informalsystems/quint/doc/adr008-managing-apalache.md

 - Assumes that the JRE is installed on the local system.

 *Note: We did a prototype implementation querying the GitHub REST API in [#1115](https://github.com/informalsystems/quint/issues/1115).
 However, we observed CI issues due to the Github API's rate limiting as described in [#1124](https://github.com/informalsystems/quint/issues/1124).
 In pratice, the same issues can affect users (e.g., behind a shared IP) and may segnificantly impact UX of the `verify` command.
-As a countermeasure, we reverted to a hardcoded Quint version in [`4ceb7d8`](https://github.com/informalsystems/quint/commit/4ceb7d8be824ddc0a2c2a14e105baff446f71e72).*
+As a countermeasure, we reverted to a hardcoded Apalache version in [`4ceb7d8`](https://github.com/informalsystems/quint/commit/4ceb7d8be824ddc0a2c2a14e105baff446f71e72).*

 #### 3.2.5 Apalache as cloud-hosted SaaS